suyouquan/AGLatency/README.md

 */

 Note:
-Your SQL server needs to be updated to support above xevents: https://support.microsoft.com/en-us/help/3173156/update-adds-alwayson-extended-events-and-performance-counters-in-sql-s
+Your SQL server may need to be updated to support above xevents: https://support.microsoft.com/en-us/help/3173156/update-adds-alwayson-extended-events-and-performance-counters-in-sql-s